iamkrunalrk/Robotic_Arm_Path_Plannar_Grasping_MuJoCo/README.md

-# Robotic Arm to Plan Paths for Grasping Objects using RRT in MuJoCo
+# High-Dimensional Path Planning with Optimized RRT

 This repository provides a simulation environment for a robotic arm to plan paths for grasping objects within a scene using Rapidly-exploring Random Trees (RRT), implemented in MuJoCo.